zahid-isu/nav_clip/README.md

 texts = torch.cat([texts, texts_hard_images]) # we concatenate texts with the text of the hard images texts = torch.cat([texts, hard_captions]) # we concatenate text with the hard captions texts = torch.cat([texts, hard_captions_of_hard_images]) # we concatenate texts with the hard caption of the hard images

+# Note.
+This operation is going to leave us with different in sizes.
+We will have 2x texts than images (because of the hard negatives).
+# This will require us to fix how we compute the loss (see next section).

+with autocast():
+    image_features, text_features, logit_scale = model(images, texts)
 ```

 **Loss**